-What The Miss Teen USA Contestants Will Be Wearing Instead Of Swimsuits
+Miss Teen USA Will Ditch Swimsuits For This

 It may have taken 33 years, but it was announced last month that Miss Teen USA pageant's swimsuit portion would no longer exist—and thank god for it, it's 2016 after all.
 The Miss Teen USA's swimsuit replacement was announced, but it was only on Friday that we got to see the first peek: sports bras and leggings that are customized for each states made by Miss Teen USA's official fitness wear partner, Tapout.